Estimated Reading time: 5 Minutes

 The networks functionality can build in connections and paint a useful map which marketing teams can use as a vital tool.
 The extensive list of key influencers can be an unquestionable value to an organisation.
 You can target influencers to push your campaign in the future.

-This campaign was not exclusive to the Spanish community, in fact, it went global as you can see on the map.
+Furthermore, this campaign was not exclusive to the Spanish community, in fact, it went global as you can see on the map.
 Anywhere highlighted green shows positive interactions in that location.

 You can also see how conversations may be arriving in new areas in real-time.
 This can be advantageous if there is an unexpected reaction which requires the message to be changed or localised.